 Option-Based Awards: The Corporation's Employee Stock Option Plan is administered by the Human Resources and Compensation Committee of the Board of Directors and is designed to give each option holder an interest in preserving and maximizing shareholder value in the long term, to enable the Corporation to attract and retain individuals with experience and ability and to reward individuals for current performance and expected future performance.
 The Committee has the sole discretion to determine the key employees to whom it recommends that grants of options be made and to determine the terms of the options forming part of such grant.
 The Committee prepares recommendations on the allocation of stock options and presents these recommendations to the Board of Directors for modification or approval.
 Any grant by and any determination made by the Committee requires confirmation by the Board of Directors.
-Due to the sharp decline in trading prices for the Common Shares, there were no stock option grants during 2008.
+There were no stock option grants during 2008 or 2009.

 Share-Based Awards: The Employee Share Purchase Program is intended to provide the eligible employees with a way to save for the future and encourage stock ownership to promote the success and the business of the Corporation, and to reward employees in relation to the long-term performance and growth.
 Eligible employees can make contributions through their regular payroll to purchase Common Shares of the Corporation.
 This is then matched by the Corporation in the ratio of one Common Shares for every two Common Shares purchased by the employees.
-This program had been terminated effective January 31, 2009.
+This program has been terminated effective January 31, 2009.

-Other Compensation: The Corporation provides benefits and perquisites as part of the compensation package.
+Other Compensation: The Corporation provides benefits and perquisites as part of the compensation package, which is reported under the column "All other compensation" on the Summary Compensation Table.
 Benefits are maintained at a level that is considered competitive with similar companies.
 In addition, the Corporation contributes amounts to defined contribution accounts of the Named Executive Officers which support retention and are in lieu of a corporate pension plan for such persons.